amy-tabb/OpenCV2OpenGL/README.md

 6. Linking: link with these libraries: -lglfw3 -lGLU -lglut -lm -lGL -lpthread -ldl -lrt -lX11 -lXrandr -lopencv_core -lopencv_imgproc -lopencv_imgcodecs -lopencv_highgui

-7. At the moment there is only Example, but these are Eclipse IDE projects.
+7. At the moment there is only Example1, but these are Eclipse IDE projects.
 If you use Eclipse, you can import the project and alter the include paths from there.

 ## Running